-As experts in the field, GCR handle claims for the restoration of German citizenship to Jewish victims of the Nazi regime.
+As experts in the field, GCR handles claims for the restoration of German citizenship to Jewish victims of the Nazi regime.

-With almost 18 years of German citizenship legal experience from our team members, GCR will handle your case with the utmost sensitivity and professionalism.
+With almost 19 years of German citizenship legal experience, GCR will handle your case with the utmost sensitivity and professionalism.

 Between 1933 and 1945, a series of racial, political and religious laws deprived German Jews of their citizenship.